Virtua Fighter 3: Arcade

 In Japan, Game Machine listed Virtua Fighter 3 on their October 15, 1996 issue as being the most-successful dedicated arcade game of the month.
 It went on to become Japan's fourth highest-grossing arcade game of 1996, and then Japan's overall highest-grossing arcade game of 1997.
 Game Machine also listed Virtua Fighter 3tb on their November 15, 1997 issue as being the fifth most-successful dedicated arcade game of the month.
-In North America, Virtua Fighter 3 had a successful launch in September 1996, drawing large crowds at the Amusement & Music Operators Association (AMOA) show where it was the most anticipated game.
+In North America, Virtua Fighter 3 had a successful launch in September 1996, drawing large crowds at the Amusement & Music Operators Association (AMOA) show, where it was the most anticipated game.
 Worldwide, the game sold 30,000 arcade cabinets by 1997, including 18,000 in Japan and 12,000 overseas.
-It was more successful than Namco's rival Tekken 3 (1997) in Japan, whereas Tekken 3 was more successful worldwide.
+It was more successful than Namco's rival Tekken 3 (1997) in Japan, although Tekken 3 was more successful worldwide.

 Virtua Fighter 3 received positive reviews from critics.
 Computer and Video Games reviewed the arcade version in its November 1996 issue and declared that it "is the best 3D fighting game ever."
 Sushi-X of Electronic Gaming Monthly felt that the traditional fighting styles represented by the two new characters were both executed very well.
 He said that both the graphics and the combat innovations fully lived up to the high expectations for the Model 3 board, though he was somewhat disappointed that the game did not significantly diverge from the style of Virtua Fighter 2.
 Bruised Lee of GamePro considered this a critical problem, summarizing that "VF3's graphics showcase an awesome level of visual realism never before seen in any game, but too many recycled Virtua Fighter 2 features keep VF3 from being a true masterpiece."
 He particularly cited the small number of new moves for the returning characters.
 A Next Generation critic instead described the game as "uniquely engrossing and technologically advanced in every way, from its gameplay, to its graphics, backgrounds, characters, and sound effects."
 He opined that the two new characters were not interesting enough to attract newcomers to the series, but had depth, playability, and uniqueness on par with the well-regarded returning cast.
 He also concluded the usage of the dodge button and opponent tracking "makes VF3 the first game to full realize 3D gameplay."

 AllGame's Brett Alan Weiss reviewed the arcade version and scored it 4.5 out of 5 stars, concluding that it is a "deep game with a cinematic look and virtually limitless replay value".
 The 5th GameFan Megawards of 1996 gave Virtua Fighter 3 the award for Coin-Op Game of the Year.
 It also won the 1996 Spotlight Award for Best Arcade Game and was a runner-up for Electronic Gaming Monthly's Arcade Game of the Year, behind Street Fighter Alpha 2.
 The 10th Gamest Awards gave it the award for Best Graphics of 1996, and it placed fourth place for overall Game of the Year and fifth place for Best Fighting Game.